wolfoxonly/skc_sha256Q/INSTALL.md

-Building BitGold
+Building SinkyCoin
 ================

-See doc/build-*.md for instructions on building the various elements of the BitGold reference implementation of BitGold.
+See doc/build-*.md for instructions on building the various elements of the SinkyCoin reference implementation of SinkyCoin.